shivam4776/wiki-fun-learn/README.md

 ## 🙋‍♀️ Author

-Made with 💡 and 😄 by [Your Name](https://github.com/your-username)
+Made with 💡 and 😄 by Shivam Kashyap(https://github.com/shivam4776)
 Follow me for more AI experiments and fun tools!

----

-Let me know if you'd like a `requirements.txt`, sample Python script (`app.py`), or anything else added.